ac93able/Resume/README.md

 **[LinkedIn Profile](https://www.linkedin.com/in/anubhav-chaudhary-1371a468/)** | **[Portfolio(Technical Writing)](https://drive.google.com/drive/folders/1zGtfQiwj25WwLOcyZZxLqA_NiHMQ1qza)** | **[Portfolio(Content Writing)](https://drive.google.com/drive/folders/1kE-UYHU8d6GsaU8itAoGdJKtNT799Fbd?usp=drive_link)**

 # PROFILE SUMMARY
 A keen writer who seeks to engage deeply with words.
 With an academic background in engineering and years of professional experience in the technical domain as a Consultant, I have long operated at the intersection of logic and communication.
-During a reflective career break, I gravitated toward writing more earnestly, pursuing certifications in technical and content writing to give structure to an interest that had always lingered.
+During a reflective career break, I gravitated toward writing more earnestly, pursuing certifications in technical writing, API documentation, and content writing to give structure to an interest that had always lingered.
 Now, I stand at a thoughtful crossroads, where fiction meets functionality and storytelling meets strategy, bridging my analytical roots with my creative pursuits.

 # KEY HIGHLIGHTS
-*	Certified in Technical Writing (Software).
+*	Certified in Technical Writing (Software), API Documentation, and Content Writing.
 *	Worked on Topic-based approach, Minimalism, and Structured authoring.
 *	Wrote multiple guides.
 *	Learned about the DITA framework and created DITA project using Oxygen XML Author.
 *	Developed knowledge of working with MadCap Flare, Confluence, and Markdown.
 *	Learned about JIRA and developed knowledge of working on an Agile Project.
 *	Used MSTP as a style guide.
+* Learned about documenting REST APIs and wrote various REST API documents.
+* Tested APIs using Postman and Swagger.
-*	Learned about the fundamentals of Python.
+* Learned about the fundamentals of Python, JSON, and YAML.
-*	Certified in Content Writing.
 *	Wrote and learned various types of content writing forms such as SEO-based Writing, Copywriting, Marketing Collaterals, Video Script, and SOP Writing.
 *	Learned and worked on Keyword Research, Audience Persona, and Social Media Calendar.
 *	Created copywriting materials such as Product Description, Ad Copy, Social Media Post, and Email Writing.

 # CERTIFICATION
 * Technical Writing (Software) from Tech Writer's Tribe LLP
+* Fundamentals of API Documentation from Tech Writer's Tribe LLP
 * Content Writing Master Course from IIM Skills

 # DOCUMENTATION PROJECTS